mckamey/doubleTap.js/README.md

 MIT License
 -----------

-These scripts are distributed under [The MIT License](LICENSE.txt) and are free to use.
+These scripts are free to use and are distributed under [The MIT License](https://github.com/mckamey/doubleTap.js/blob/master/LICENSE.txt).

 Copyright (c)2012 Stephen M. McKamey.